Ungheni, Mureș: Location

 Ungheni is situated 10.6 km from the county capital Târgu Mureș, 42.2 km from Reghin, and 99.6 km from Cluj-Napoca.
 The Târgu Mureș International Airport is located in Vidrasău, 14 km southwest of the county capital.

 The town is bordered by the following communes: to the north by Band and Pănet, to the south by Suplac and Mica, to the east by Cristești, and to the west by Sânpaul.
+It is crossed by the A3 motorway, which runs from Bucharest to the Hungarian border near Oradea.
+The General Nicolae Dăscălescu train station serves the CFR Line 405, which connects Deda to Războieni-Cetate, passing through Târgu Mureș and Luduș.